edupazzz/Python-Debugger/README.md

 # Python-Debugger
-A simple python debugger build with Windows 32 API
+<h2>A simple python debugger build with Windows 32 API

 From my studies with Gray Hat Python Book, by JUSTIN SEITZ.